burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     * *Insufficient parallelism.* You need parallelism to keep multicores, vector units, and GPU busy.

-    * *Scheduling overhead.* Too much parallelism is at best useless, but in fact, even hurts performance due to scheduling overheads.
+    * *Scheduling overhead.* Too much parallelism is, at best, useless, but in fact, it even hurts performance due to scheduling overheads.

     * *Lack of memory bandwidth.* Faster memory reuse means better cache locality.
 Locality takes place at different levels L1, L2, and L3.
 To check if this is a reason for slow execution, run P identical copies of the serial code in parallel.